Grimsby Telegraph: Ownership and finances

 In 2012, Local World acquired owner Northcliffe Media from Daily Mail and General Trust.
 In September 2015, Daily Mail and General Trust confirmed it had entered into talks to sell Local World to Trinity Mirror; the following month they reached an agreement with Local World's other shareholders to buy the company.

 Following the acquisition of the UK publishing assets of Northern & Shell, including the Daily Express, Sunday Express, Daily Star and OK!; Trinity Mirror announced a plan to rebrand as Reach plc, subject to investor approval at a meeting scheduled for May 2018.

-Print sales fell to 19,824, a drop of 5.1 percent year on year in the second half of 2014.
-Circulation in the second half of 2016 was 9.4 percent year on year to an average of 16,406 copies per night, offset mainly due to website growth.
+Print sales fell to 19,824, a drop of 5.1 per cent year on year in the second half of 2014.
+Circulation in the second half of 2016 was down 9.4 per cent year on year to an average of 16,406 copies per night, offset mainly due to website growth.

 Awards

 The Grimsby Telegraph won "Scoop of the Year" in 1994 at the British Press Awards.
 Junior reporter Clare Henderson for the newspaper discovered hours before the official announcement that Norman Lamont was resigning as Chancellor of the Exchequer after his mother, who lived in Grimsby had been told by her son he was quitting, beating the country's top political journalists and Fleet Street's finest.

 In 2001, Grimsby Telegraph won the pan-European award for customer care and service.

 The Grimsby Telegraph was named regional best "Front page" of the year for 2007 at the Press Gazette awards.